Zero Hour, Chapter 19: Sub Rosa

 A Root kunoichi came at her with a pair of nunchucks glowing with chakra, and Sakura suffered a graze to her thigh from the end.
 Lancing pain threw her off course, but she compensated with a bit of footwork and willpower, ignoring the pain.
 One chakra-laden punch and the kunoichi was out cold on the ground.

 Three Root operatives ganged up on Sakura, and she looked around for something to help fend them off.
 But one convulsed midair and changed into something else.
-He corrected his trajectory and rammed the shinobi next to him with a tantō through the abdomen, pinning him to the floor and then stabbing himself.
+He corrected his trajectory and rammed the shinobi next to him with a tantō through the shoulder, pinning him to the floor.
 Sakura took advantage of the distraction and pummeled the third with an elbow to the back of the neck.
-He hit the floor and didn't move.
+He hit the floor, passed out cold.
 Ino joined her, panting, and they exchanged a look of grim determination.

 Back to back, Ino and Sakura faced seven Root operatives.
 One fell, and two more took his place.
 There was no end to them.
 Ino Shinranshin'd four for help and they assisted Sakura in plowing through the stragglers, but the numbers were against the girls.
 Ino drew her chakra blades just in time to catch a stray kunai one of her mind slaves could not deflect.